matthewfallshaw/matthewfallshaw.github.io/_posts/2019-04-18-task-state-vs-task-discussion.md

 (possibly threaded) task *discussion*.
 The separation between *description* and *discussion* should not be ignored.
-Discuss the task in the *discussion thread*, and whenever a decision is made or a milestone is achieved that changes the current state of the task, update the task *discussion*.
-Read back over the task *description* as you've left it and make sure that it's in a state that is robust to an intelligent but uninformed colleague having missed parts of the *discussion* but still being able to contribute.
+Discuss the task in the *discussion thread*, and whenever a decision is made or a milestone is achieved that changes the current state of the task, update the task *description*.
+Read back over the task *description* as you've left it and make sure that it's in a state that would allow an intelligent but uninformed colleague having missed parts of the *discussion* to quickly get up to speed and contribute.
 (It's perfectly fine to [refer](/rule-one) to content in the discussion rather than transcribing it, just don't assume that anyone will have seen and rememberd anything down there.)